 Plan to harvest tomatoes before they are ripe in order to reduce the risk of cracking.
-They should still appear green or appear half ripe.
+They should still appear green or appear half-ripe.
 To harvest, hold a tomato near its stem and twist it off of the vine.
-Then, place your harvested tomatoes on the kitchen counter where they can ripen fully within a couple days.
+Then, place your harvested tomatoes on the kitchen counter where they can ripen fully within a couple of days.

 How to Store Tomatoes

 Once your tomatoes are ripe, you can store them in your refrigerator in a plastic container.
 Ideally, you should allow your tomatoes to come to room temperature again once you plan to eat them; they’ll be juicier that way.
 Keep in mind that some tomatoes tolerate refrigeration better than others in terms of taste.
 Cherry tomatoes tend to do well in the fridge.
 If possible, try to eat your stored tomatoes as soon as possible so that they’ll be as delicious as you’d hope.
 If you harvest lots of tomatoes, you can also freeze them or turn them into a sauce and freeze them.
 Goes perfectly with fresh indoor basil, too!

 Chef’s tip: The uses for tomatoes are endless.
 Lettuce and tomatoes are a classic combo like PB&J. I love to use over-ripened (soft) heirloom tomatoes when making cold gazpacho soup.
 The flavor is infinitely better than standard beefsteak tomatoes.

 Indoor Tomato Plants FAQs